demiaiahmed/demiaiahmed/README.md

 - 👋 Hi, I’m Ahmed
-- 👀 I’m a Backend Developer using Go
+- 👀 I’m a Full Stack Developer using Go and Svelte JS.
-- 🌱 I’m currently learning DeFI and Blockchain
+- 🌱 I’m currently learning DeFI and Web3.
 - 💞️ I’m looking to collaborate on Projects
-- 📫 How to reach me twitter @demiaiahmed or demiaiahmed@gmail.com
+- 📫 How to reach me twitter @cryp7053c or demiaiahmed@gmail.com

 <!---
 demiaiahmed/demiaiahmed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.